devleaks/TouchPortal-X-Plane-UDP/README.md

 of buttons and user interface elements.

-In X-Plane, values that change (heading, speed, light is on or off, time of day...) are all kept in an accessible structure called a _Dataref_.
+In X-Plane, values that change (heading, speed, light is on or off, time of day...) are all kept in a set of accessible structures called a _Dataref_.
-A dataref is accessed by its name, usually a string of character organized in domains, very much like a operating system _path_.
+A dataref is accessed by its name, usually a string of characters organized in domains, very much like a operating system _path_.
 Example of dataref name: `sim/map/show_current`.